LazyKoala64/task-lists/README.md

 # task-lists
-an application to organize tasks
+an application to organize tasks made with electron